Classify Each Description As A Hypothesis Theory Or Law: Complete Guide

 The Weight of a Theory

 A theory is something else entirely.
 It’s a well‑substantiated explanation of some aspect of the natural world that is supported by a mountain of evidence.
-Here's the thing — theories don’t start as guesses; they emerge after countless experiments, observations, and peer reviews have converged on the same idea.
+Theories don’t start as guesses; they emerge after countless experiments, observations, and peer reviews have converged on the same idea.
 A theory can encompass laws, models, and frameworks, and it often ties together many different lines of evidence.
-Take the theory of evolution: it weaves together genetics, paleontology, comparative anatomy, and observed natural phenomena into a single, coherent narrative about how life changes over time.
+But take the theory of evolution: it weaves together genetics, paleontology, comparative anatomy, and observed natural phenomena into a single, coherent narrative about how life changes over time.
 The theory isn’t a hunch; it’s a sturdy structure built on rock‑solid data.

 Why It Matters

 Because a theory explains why things happen, it guides predictions across a wide range of situations.
 When a theory is strong, you can trust its predictions even in contexts you haven’t directly tested.
 That’s why scientists talk about “the theory of gravity” with confidence, even though they can’t “prove” it in the absolute sense.
-The theory survives rigorous scrutiny, and it continues to be refined as new data arrive That's the whole idea..
+The theory survives rigorous scrutiny, and it continues to be refined as new data arrive.

 Grasp of a Scientific Law